 Click here for details

 Since the first Closer to Free Ride in 2011, our riders, volunteers, sponsors and supporters have generated more than $19 Million for the life-saving and life changing work of Smilow Cancer Hospital and Yale Cancer Center.

-One hundred percent of the funds raised by Closer to Free riders and volunteers goes to research and patient care at Smilow Cancer Hospital and Yale Cancer Center.
-Funds raised from the 2016 Closer to Free Ride presented by Bank of America benefitted programs and initiatives including:
+Thanks to the generous support of sponsors such as Bank of America, we are also proud to say that one hundred percent of the funds raised by Closer to Free riders and volunteers directly supports research and patient care at Yale Cancer Center and Smilow Cancer Hospital.
+Over the past ten years, the Closer to Free Ride funds have benefitted programs and initiatives including:

-The funding from Closer to Free helps to provide genetic counseling support to patients at high risk.
-The Smilow Cancer Genetics and Prevention Program is composed of an interdisciplinary team that includes geneticists, genetic counselors, physicians, and nurses that work together with the goal of providing cancer risk assessment and working to prevent the development of hereditary cancers.
+The funding from Closer to Free helps to provide genetic counseling support to patients at high-risk of developing cancer.
+The Smilow Cancer Genetics and Prevention Program is composed of an interdisciplinary team that includes geneticists, genetic counselors, physicians and nurses that work together with the goal of providing cancer risk assessment and working to prevent the development of hereditary cancers.
 Patients considered at risk for a familial or hereditary cancer receive genetic counseling and testing so informed medical decisions can be based on their own personal risk assessment.
 These interventions can have a huge impact on a person’s life by allowing them to better manage their health and reduce their risk of ever developing cancer.

 For additional information about Smilow Cancer Hospital and Yale Cancer Center, please review our About Smilow Cancer Hospital and Yale Cancer Center content or go to https://www.ynhh.org/smilow or www.yalecancercenter.org